-This section contains a discussion of the general risks of investing in the Fund.
-The "Investment Objectives and Policies" section in the SAI also includes more information about the Fund, its investments and the related risks.
+This section contains a discussion of the general risks of investing in the Funds.
+The "Investment Objectives and Policies" section in the Statement of Additional Information (the "SAI") also includes more information about the Fund, its investments and the related risks.
 As with any fund, there can be no guarantee that the Fund will meet its investment objective or that the Fund's performance will be positive for any period of time.
 An investment in the Fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or by any bank or governmental agency.
+Each risk noted below is applicable to each Fund unless the specific Fund or Funds are noted in a parenthetical.

-Principal Risks of Investing in the Fund:
+Principal Risks of Investing in a Fund: